ThomasJazz/GraphTheoryQ2Notes/README.md

-# Quiz 2 Study Guide
+# Graph Theory, Quiz 2 Study Guide

 ### Layering Partition
 * You are given an undirected graph `G` and some start vertex `s`.
 Make a layering partition of `G` starting in `s`.